 Always wash their feet and legs if you see it on their fur.
 If you suspect they've ingested some, seek veterinary advice.

-Remember, ManyPets pet insurance customers have free video vet calls with FirstVet, 24/7.
+Remember, ManyPets pet insurance customers have access to unlimited, 24/7 online vet advice with their policy.
 So if you're worried about something you can get expert advice at any time.

 Antifreeze in puddles

 At any time of year you should try to stop your dog drinking from puddles or stagnant water.
 But during the winter months, there's a higher risk of antifreeze spilling into puddles.

 If a dog ingests antifreeze it can cause serious health problems and it isn’t always immediately obvious something is wrong.
 As with all toxins contact your vet.
 You can also use the animal poison line 01202 509 000.

 For other toxins to look out for in the damper months see our guide to mushroom poisoning in dogs.

 Our vet expert Dr Sophie Bell says that November to May and June to October are the times we typically see cases of Alabama Rot.
 Although the number of deaths due to this condition is low, it is still important to be aware of it and to check your dog regularly.

 The condition can cause small non-healing five pence-size skin lesions mainly found on the extremities, abdomen, and muzzle.
 They are slow-healing wounds that may increase in size and start to look ulcerated.
 The condition can lead to kidney failure, which is why it is important to get any small suspicious skin wounds, where you have not witnessed any trauma, investigated.

 Warm up before going out in the cold